-From the far left, close to Madre's rocker, a match struck.
-Her chair was empty.
+A match struck close to Madre's empty chair.

 "Where is she?"
 My voice-shrill, out of control, different than ever before.
 Where were my years of practice?
 I was going to mess it up, get myself killed.
 "Where is she?"
 "At your feet."
-At first I couldn't see.
+At first, I couldn't see.
 Then another match lit, faint and glowing, and the small light illuminated her frail body on the floor.
 I buckled next to her.
-"No...no.
-Madre?"
+"No. Madre?"
 Groping for her shoulders, turning her over, chafing her cheeks.
-"Madre...
-Madre, answer me!"
+"Madre...Madre, answer me!"
 I felt tears.
 Poor, sweet tears.
 How they chilled as they flowed past my shaking fingers.
 "Madre, are you all right?"
 I thought I heard a prayer, too weak to detect.
-Oh help me, but I couldn't bear it.
+Oh, help me, but I couldn't bear it.
 Madre, Madre, so sorry.
 Savage hands yanked me up.
 Too many to count.
 They slammed me backward, over furniture, into a wall that rattled with the weight of the impact.
-Then the boss.
-He stood before me, smiling, the light of another match distorting his demented face.
+Then the boss stood before me, smiling, the light of another match distorting his demented face.
 "Boys, step aside."
 Shuffling noises, as five men scattered into darkness.
 "Now."
 Deep, thick, syrupy.
 "Now, Brown Eyes, I've got a story."
 Shaking, shaking so hard.
 Couldn't breathe.